snaillians/datacleaning/README.md

 This is the readme document for project of data cleaning.
 There is a .R file called run_analysis.R to implement all the commands according to instructions.

-To run this R file, you need to download the file into a folder, say "/root" then you will download a data package from the web automatically while running some codes in the file. unzip the data file into the same folder without changing the folder name of data files.
+To run this R file, you need to download the file into a folder. then you will download a data package from the web automatically while running some codes in the file. unzip the data file into the same folder without changing the folder name of data files.